amitb0ra/Metacrafters/solidity-avax-intermediate/types-of-functions-eth-int-avax/README.md

 # Solidity Token

-This repository contains a simple Solidity smart contract that demonstrates the use of OpenZeppelin library which provides us pre-defined smart contracts and helps us for creating a burnable ERC20 token with ownership capabilities.
+This repository contains a simple Solidity smart contract called `SolidityToken.sol` that demonstrates the use of the OpenZeppelin library.
+The contract utilizes pre-defined smart contracts such as `ERC20`, `ERC20Burnable`, and `Ownable` to create a burnable ERC20 token with ownership capabilities.

 ## Description

-OpenZeppelin contracts, including `ERC20`, `ERC20Burnable`, and `Ownable`, to provide a comprehensive token solution.
-Key functionalities incorporated into this contract are:

-- **Token Minting**: Create new tokens to increase supply.
-- **Token Burning**: Remove tokens from circulation to decrease supply.
-- **Token Transfer**: Move tokens between accounts.

-The contract includes event logging for minting, burning, and transferring tokens, ensuring transparency.
+The `SolidityToken.sol` contract incorporates key functionalities such as token minting, token burning, and token transfer.
+These functionalities are provided by the OpenZeppelin library and ensure a comprehensive token solution.
+The contract also includes event logging for minting, burning, and transferring tokens, ensuring transparency.

 ## Quick Start

 ### Running the Contract

-Deploy and interact with the contract using Remix (https://remix.ethereum.org/).
-Follow the steps on the site to start experimenting with the contract.

-## Getting Started

-### Executing program

-To interact with this Solidity contract, Remix, a user-friendly online IDE for Solidity, is recommended.
-Here's how to get started:
+To deploy and interact with the `SolidityToken.sol` contract, it is recommended to use Remix, a user-friendly online IDE for Solidity.
+Follow these steps to get started:

 1. **Navigate to Remix**: